Taming-the-BEAST/blotter/news/_posts/2018-09-06-Taming-the-BEAST-Down-Under.md

 ---
 layout: post
-title: Taming the BEAST Down Under
+title: Taming the BEAST Down Under!
 author: Tim Vaughan
 ---

 We are delighted to announce that the next Taming the BEAST workshop will be in Sydney, Australia!

-The workshop will take place from 17-22 January next year, and is being organized by the
+The workshop will take place from **17-22 February** next year, and is being organized by the
 [Molecular Ecology, Evolution and Phylogenetics](https://sydney.edu.au/science/biology/meep/index.shtml) lab at the University of Sydney.